-Babe, have you ever felt that you are being “hormonal?”
-Most of us babes are aware of hormone fluctuations in our bodies because we are cyclical beings.
+Have you ever felt that you are being “hormonal?”
+Most of us females are aware of hormone fluctuations in our bodies because we are cyclical beings.
 Estrogen is the driving force behind our “hormonal” ups and downs.
 When we have a dip in our estrogen levels, we experience low estrogen symptoms that can affect multiple systems in our bodies.
 So, the next time you feel like you are “hormonal,” take a moment to yourself to consider where you are in your cycle and life.

 What does estrogen do for women?